gaelforget/ClimateModels.jl/docs/src/examples.md

 ## Trying Out The Examples

-The examples are most easily run using [Pluto.jl](https://github.com/fonsp/Pluto.jl).
-To do it this way, one just needs to copy a `code link` provided above and paste this URL into the [Pluto.jl interface](https://github.com/fonsp/Pluto.jl/wiki/🔎-Basic-Commands-in-Pluto).
+The examples are often most easy to run using [Pluto.jl](https://github.com/fonsp/Pluto.jl).
+See [these directions](https://juliaclimate.github.io/Notebooks/#directions) for how to do this in the cloud on your own computer.

-One can also run the notebooks (e.g., `RandomWalker.jl`) either (1) by calling `julia RandomWalker.jl` at the _shell command line_ or (2) by calling `include("RandomWalker.jl")` at the _julia REPL prompt_.
+You can also run the notebooks from the _shell command line_ / _terminal window_ (e.g., `julia -e 'include("RandomWalker.jl")'` or `julia RandomWalker.jl`).

+!!! tip
-If the shell CLI or the julia REPL is used, however, one needs to download the notebook file and potentially `Pkg.add` a few packages beforehand (`Pluto.jl` does this automatically).
+    If the shell CLI or the julia REPL is used, however, one may need to `Pkg.add` a few packages beforehand.
+In contrast, `Pluto.jl` does this automatically.

 #### _System Requirements_